History of AAPT — Joint Activities

 In December 1995 the Campaign for Physics, a joint effort of APS and AAPT designed to raise funds to support educational activities of the two societies, was announced.
 At a November 22, 1997 victory celebration held in San Francisco, CA, AAPT and APS announced that the Campaign had reached its $5 million funding goal.
-The funds are being used to launch and expand five science education programs, two of which are administered by AAPT.
+The funds saw use in the launch and expansion of five science education programs, two of which have been administered by AAPT.
 The first AAPT program, the Physical Science Resource Center (PSRC) was launched in August 1997.
 PSRC provides resources and links to resources for the entire spectrum of physics and physical science teachers, grades K-16.
 The subject areas are arranged under the following categories: curriculum, 21st Century Classrooms, Teaching Communities, Careers, The Resource Center, Evaluation Instruments, Demos and Activities, What’s New, and What’s Old.
 In addition, the site features a Demo of the Week, Problem of the Week, and a How Things Work page.
 In July 1998, an online job site, the Science Job Market, was added.
 The PSRC eventually became a significant initiating portion of the ComPADRE Digital Library site as supported by the National Science Foundation National Science Digital Library program.

 The second AAPT program to receive support from the Campaign was the Physics Teaching Resource Agents (PTRA) program.
 The goal of the PTRA program is to select, train, and support experienced physics teachers who serve as mentors to less experienced physics teachers from their communities.
-The Campaign has provided funds to support initiation of PTRA workshops in selected urban areas.
+The Campaign provided funds to support initiation of PTRA workshops urban and rural areas of the United States.
 This funding is being augmented by a grant from the National Science Foundation.
 PTRA was marked by considerable success, and it is described further in the section of this AAPT History dealing with Teacher Education.